The Sierpinski Carpet as a Final Coalgebra: Introduction

 This paper continues work on fractal sets modeled as final coalgebras.
 It builds on a line of work that began with Freyd's result~\cite{freyd:real} that the unit interval $[0,1]$ is the final coalgebra of a certain endofunctor on the category of \emph{bi-pointed} sets.
 Leinster's paper~\cite{lein} is a far-reaching generalization of Freyd's result.
 It represents many of what would be intuitively called \emph{self-similar} spaces using (a) bimodules (also called profunctors or distributors); (b) an examination of non-degeneracy conditions on functors of various sorts; (c) a construction of final coalgebras for the types of functors of interest using a notion of resolution.
 In addition to the characterization of fractal sets as sets, his seminal paper also characterizes them as topological spaces.

-In a somewhat different direction, work related to Freyd's Theorem continues with development of \emph{tri-pointed sets}~\cite{Bhat,Bhat0} and the proof that the Sierpinski gasket $\mathbb{SG}$ is related to the final coalgebra of a functor modeled on that of Freyd~\cite{freyd:real}.
+In a somewhat different direction, work related to Freyd's Theorem continues with development of \emph{tri-pointed sets}~\cite{Bhat} and the proof that the Sierpinski gasket $\mathbbm{SG}$ is related to the final coalgebra of a functor modeled on that of Freyd~\cite{freyd:real}.
+(Please note that the \emph{gasket} is different from the \emph{carpet}.)
 Although it might seem that this result is but a special case of the much better results in Leinster~\cite{lein}, the work on tri-pointed sets was carried out in the setting of metric spaces rather than topological spaces (and so it re-proved Freyd's result in that setting, too).
 Work in the metric setting is unfortunately more complicated.
 It originates in Hasuo, Jacobs, and Niqui~\cite{hjn}, a paper which emphasized algebras in addition to coalgebras, and proposed endofunctors defined using quotient metrics.
-Following this~\cite{Bhat,Bhat0} show that for the unit interval, the initial algebra of Freyd's functor is also interesting, being the metric space of dyadic rationals, and thus the unit interval itself is its Cauchy completion.
-For the Sierpinski gasket, the initial algebra of the functor on tripointed sets is connected to the finite addresses used in building the gasket as a fractal; its completion again turns out to be the final coalgebra; and while the gasket itself is \emph{not} the final coalgebra, the two metric spaces are bilipschitz isomorphic.
+Following this, Bhattacharya et al.~\cite{Bhat} show that for the unit interval, the initial algebra of Freyd's functor is also interesting, being the metric space of dyadic rationals, and thus the unit interval itself is its Cauchy completion.
+For the Sierpinski gasket, the initial algebra of the functor on tripointed sets is connected to the finite addresses used in building the gasket as a fractal; its completion again turns out to be the final coalgebra; and while the gasket itself is \emph{not} the final coalgebra, the two metric spaces are bilipschitz equivalent.